-WASHINGTON, D.C. — A handful of amicus curiae parties on Nov.
-1 urged the U.S. Supreme Court to take up the Patient Protection and Affordable Care Act (ACA) contraceptive mandate case (Little Sisters of the Poor Saints Peter and Paul Home v.
+WASHINGTON, D.C. — Petitioners and a host of amicus curiae parties told the Supreme Court in a plethora of briefs filed between March 2 and March 9 that the Patient Protection and Affordable Care Act (ACA) and Religious Freedom Restoration Act (RFRA) permit religious and moral exemptions to the contraceptive mandate (Little Sisters of the Poor Saints Peter and Paul Home v.
 Pennsylvania, et al., Donald J. Trump, et al. v.
 Pennsylvania, Nos.
 19-431, 19-454, U.S. Sup.).

 BOSTON — Clear error review in an Employee Retirement Income Security Act mental health benefits case requires an evidentiary hearing to ensure that the court does not erroneously read the record as a judge did in determining that residential treatments were not medically necessary in the absence of acute symptoms, a woman said in March 9 briefing to the First Circuit U.S. Court of Appeals (Jane Doe v.
 Harvard Pilgrim Health Care Inc., et al., No. 19-1879, 1st Cir.).